José Offerman: Post-USA major leagues

-Most recently, Offerman played in the 2008 Caribbean World Series for the Licey Tigers – Dominican Republic 2 team – where he assisted the team in winning its 10th Caribbean World Series title.
-During the series he signed a contract with the 2008 Veracruz Red Eagles of the Mexican Summer League.
+Offerman played in the 2008 Caribbean Series for the Tigres del Licey and assisted the team in winning its tenth Caribbean Series title.
+During the series he signed a contract with the 2008 Veracruz Red Eagles of the Mexican League.

-In December, 2008, Offerman was named player-manager of Licey Tigers of the Dominican Winter League.
-With Offerman as manager, Licey swept the Dominican Winter League Baseball Championships, winning five straight against the Gigantes del Cibao.
-As champions, Licey was then invited to participate in the 2009 Caribbean World Series with Offerman as manager (the series was ultimately won by Venezuela).
-(The Caribbean World Series is affiliated with the Winter League programs of Major League Baseball, featuring MLB players and prospects from the Dominican Winter League, Mexican Pacific League, Puerto Rican Professional Baseball League and Venezuelan Professional Baseball League.)
+In December 2008, Offerman was named player-manager of Tigres del Licey of the Dominican Professional Baseball League (LIDOM).
+With Offerman as manager, Licey swept the LIDOM championship, winning five straight against the Gigantes del Cibao.
+As champions, Licey was then invited to participate in the 2009 Caribbean Series with Offerman as manager (the series was ultimately won by Venezuela).

-On January 7, 2014, Offerman was again named manager of the Licey Tigers of the Dominican Winter League, replacing Mike Guerrero.
-With Offerman at the helm, Licey won the Dominican Winter League Baseball Championships, winning five games to three over the Leones del Escogido.
-As champions again, Licey has been invited to the 2014 Caribbean World Series with Offerman as manager.
-At present, his team has qualified for the semifinals of the tournament.
+On January 7, 2014, Offerman was again named manager of the Tigres del Licey of LIDOM, replacing Mike Guerrero.
+With Offerman at the helm, Licey won the LIDOM Championship, winning five games to three over the Leones del Escogido.
+As champions again, Licey was invited to the 2014 Caribbean Series with Offerman as manager.